awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Save and close the Client VPN endpoint configuration file\.

-1. Distribute the Client VPN endpoint configuration file to your clients\.
+1. Distribute the Client VPN endpoint configuration file and the client certificate and key to your clients\.

 **To download and prepare the Client VPN endpoint configuration file \(AWS CLI\)**